akiradeveloper/sorock/doc/src/client-interaction.md

 You can send application-defined commands to the Raft cluster.

-lolraft distinguishes the command into two types: read-write and read-only.
+lol distinguishes the command into two types: read-write and read-only.
 The read-only command is called **query** and queries can be processed through the optimized path.

 ## R/W commnand